 I love rooftop gardens, especially if they are located in a great area and give you an amazing view.
 Seattle is a growing city and the City of Seattle offered developers to build bigger and larger developments if they provide certain amenities including low-income housing, public restrooms, sculptured rooftops, and public open space of different sorts.

-Most of this amenities in Seattle are plazas around or in buildings.
+Most of these amenities in Seattle are plazas around or in buildings.
 They are pretty neat but I wanted to go for something extraordinary and searched for rooftop gardens and I found two.

 I got contacted by the property management company and got told that this is not a public space as I thought it was.
 I removed the entry.
 Sorry for the confusion.